Aliases for RPL35A Gene

 GeneCards Summary for RPL35A Gene

 RPL35A (Ribosomal Protein L35a) is a Protein Coding gene.
-Diseases associated with RPL35A include diamond-blackfan anemia 5 and rpl35a-related diamond-blackfan anemia.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include structural constituent of ribosome and tRNA binding.
+Diseases associated with RPL35A include rpl35a-related diamond-blackfan anemia and diamond-blackfan anemia 5.
+Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include poly(A) RNA binding and tRNA binding.

 UniProtKB/Swiss-Prot for RPL35A Gene